 I don't have time to read your blog post.

-He then brought up his lawyer and changed the subject to only be copyright, not plagiarism.
+He also brought up his lawyer and changed the subject to copyright, not plagiarism.
+I replied:

 You only replied about copyright.
 Are you saying you’re unwilling to address plagiarism issues?

-Want more proof?
-Here are screenshots of DH’s two emails.
-Email 1 and email 2.
+Here are screenshots of DH’s emails: email 1 and email 2.

 Conclusion